Mason Rudolph (American football): 2019 season

-During Week 11 against the Cleveland Browns, with eight seconds left in regulation, Rudolph was involved in a brawl with several players from both teams.
+During Week 11 against the Cleveland Browns on Thursday Night Football, with eight seconds left in regulation, Rudolph was involved in a brawl with several players from both teams.
 Rudolph completed a pass to running back Trey Edmunds.
 Myles Garrett of the Browns then tackled Rudolph late, after the pass had been completed.
-While the two were entangled on the ground, Rudolph attempted to remove Garrett's helmet out of frustration.
-Garrett then grabbed at Rudolph's helmet and removed it.
+While the two were entangled on the ground, Rudolph's glove got stuck to Garrett's helmet.
+Garrett as a reaction then grabbed at Rudolph's helmet and removed it.
 When Rudolph ran after Garrett, Garrett struck Rudolph in the head with Rudolph's own helmet.
 During and after this altercation, additional players came into the fray and further fighting occurred.
-Rudolph finished with 221 passing yards, a touchdown, and four interceptions as the Steelers lost on the road 21–7.
-Three players were ejected and later suspended for the incident, particularly Garrett, who was suspended for the remainder of the 2019 season.
+Rudolph finished the 21–7 road loss with 221 passing yards, a touchdown, and four interceptions.
+Three players were ejected and later suspended for the incident, particularly Garrett, who was suspended for the rest of the 2019 season.
 For his role in the scuffle, Rudolph was fined $50,000 by the league.
-Rudolph later declined to file criminal charges, calling the situation an NFL matter.
-Garrett later claimed that Rudolph used a racial slur in the build-up to the altercation and requested that the league check any audio they had on the field; an NFL spokesperson said they had no audio and their investigation had found no such evidence to support Garrett's claim.
+He later declined to file criminal charges, calling the situation an NFL matter.
+Garrett later claimed that Rudolph used a racial slur in the build-up to the altercation and requested that the league check any audio they had on the field, but an NFL spokesperson said they had no audio, and their investigation had found no such evidence to support Garrett's claim.

-In the next game against the still-winless Bengals, Rudolph struggled again, throwing for 85 yards and an interception before being benched for Hodges in the third quarter who led the Steelers to a 16–10 comeback victory.
+During Week 12 against the still-winless Bengals, Rudolph struggled again, throwing for 85 yards and an interception before being benched for Hodges in the third quarter who led the Steelers to a 16–10 comeback victory.
 Two days later, head coach Mike Tomlin announced that Hodges would remain the starting quarterback for the following week's game against the Browns.
-During Week 16 against the New York Jets, Rudolph came into the game after struggles from Hodges in the second quarter, but left the eventual 16–10 loss in the fourth quarter after suffering a shoulder injury.
-During the game, Rudolph threw for 129 yards and a touchdown.
-It was revealed that he suffered a sternoclavicular joint dislocation in the shoulder and was placed on injured reserve on December 24, 2019.
+During Week 16 against the New York Jets, Rudolph came into the game after struggles from Hodges in the second quarter, completing 14-of-20 passes for 129 yards and a touchdown before leaving the eventual 16–10 loss during the fourth quarter with a shoulder injury.
+It was later revealed that he suffered a sternoclavicular joint dislocation in his shoulder, and Rudolph was placed on injured reserve on December 24, 2019.

-Rudolph finished the 2019 season with 1,765 passing yards, 13 touchdowns, and nine interceptions in 10 games and eight starts.
+Rudolph finished his second professional season with 1,765 passing yards, 13 touchdowns, and nine interceptions in 10 games and eight starts.